alex-neal/mars_cnn/mars_CNN.md

 ![png](mars_cnn_files/mars_cnn_48_0.png)

+The confusion matrix shows that the model classifies images from the more common categories ("other", "dark_dune", and "edge") quite effectively.
+There is room for significant improvement in identification of the other classes.
+Images in the "streak" class, for one, were classified incorrectly as "other" 100% of the time.
+The single best way to improve performance on these classes would be to increase the size of the dataset to include a greater number of examples from these classes for the model to learn from.
+As shown by Wagner et al, a transfer learning approach can also improve the overall performance by 5%.

 <br>

 ## References

 <a id="1">[1]</a> Wagstaff, K., Y.Lu, Stanboli, A., Grimes, K., Gowda, T., & Padams, J. (2018).
 Deep Mars: CNN Classification of Mars Imagery for the PDS Imaging Atlas.
 In Conference on Innovative Applications of Artificial Intelligence.

-<a id="1">[2]</a> Krizhevsky, A.; Sutskever, I.; and Hinton, G. E. (2012).
+<a id="2">[2]</a> Krizhevsky, A.; Sutskever, I.; and Hinton, G. E. (2012).
 Imagenet Classification with Deep Convolutional Neural Networks.
 In Advances in Neural Information Processing Systems.

+<a id="3">[3]</a> Brownlee, Jason.
+(2016).
+Display Deep Learning Model Training History in Keras.
+At https://machinelearningmastery.com/display-deep-learning-model-training-history-in-keras/